RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Plur1bus_Reddit_comments_2025-11-07.md

 https://old.reddit.com/r/Pluribus_TVshow/comments/1pkrjct/episode_7_carol_singing_hive_mind_songs/nto0jv3/

 Machine lovers who message yuu, block you so you can't reply, on Ted Talk about the show.
 Mock and block warfare tactic.
 Insult you, won't let you reply tactic.
+My blocked reply: "You announcing your departure like the Hive Mind does in ABQ to Carol and all the voice mail greetings."